 Russell Bell is a business consultant based in Whanganui but serving clients in New Zealand and overseas.
 Having spent time working with ‘Big 4’ Financial advisory businesses such as Deloitte, he now specialises in risk management, strategic planning and business improvement with Balance Consulting.
 Russell Chairs and advises several Audit and Risk Committees and holds a number of governance positions.

 Rahui Corbett from Morrison Creed provides practical cash flow survival strategies to help you through the COVID-19 crisis.
-Get actionable advice on cash flow solutions including managing customer and suppliers, Government assistance, guidance on debt structure, and creating an action plan.
+Get actionable suggestions on cash flow solutions including managing customer and suppliers, Government assistance, guidance on debt structure, and creating an action plan.

 Rahui Corbett is a Chartered Accountant and Partner of Morrison Creed Advisory Ltd, Chartered Accountants and Business Advisors based in Palmerston North.
 Rahui is involved in business planning and coaching for her clients in and around the Horizons region.
 She sits on a number of governing boards in business, not for profit, and school roles.